-(72) Programs offered face-to-face may include a maximum of one-third of courses, including core courses, that are offered exclusively online.
+- (70) Programs offered face-to-face may include a maximum of one-third of courses, including core courses, that are offered exclusively online.
 Where courses are offered both online and face-to-face, the amount of online may be higher than one-third.
 Extensive online offerings may result in some majors or specialisations not being available to international onshore students.
-Any such restrictions must be outlined in the Program Handbook.

-(73) The mode of delivery of a coursework program (please refer to Modes of Delivery for Courses), and the courses within a program, may differ between:

-a. campus of offer:

-- i. the PCAC is responsible for the approval of programs offered at each campus. - b. academic terms:

-- i. all term dates (standard and non-standard) must be approved by the Deputy Vice-Chancellor (Academic) or Pro Vice-Chancellor Education Innovation.
+Any such restrictions must be outlined in the Program Handbook. - (71) The mode of delivery of a coursework program, and the courses within a program, may differ between: - a. campus of offer: - i. the PCAC is responsible for the approval of programs offered at each campus. - b. academic terms: - i. all term dates (standard and non-standard) must be approved by the Deputy Vice-Chancellor (Academic) and Vice President or Pro Vice-Chancellor Education Innovation.
 Refer also to the Academic Calendar Approval Procedure. - c. third party providers: - i. please refer to the Third Party Arrangements Education Policy and its associated procedure.